-The common cloud computing service models include
+Let’s have a look at the most common cloud computing service models, include

-Infrastructure as a service ( IAAS)- Infrastructure as a service is a cloud computing model that provides computing, storage and networking resources on pay as you go model.
-Migrating to IAAS helps reduce maintenance costs of on-premise data centers, help in scaling IT resources with demand, enables quick provisioning of new applications, reduce costs involved in hardware purchase and make your IT infrastructure more reliable.
+One of the cloud computing models provides computing, storage, and networking resources on the pay-as-you-go model.
+Migrating to IAAS helps reduce maintenance costs of on-premise data centres, helps in scaling IT resources with demand, enables quick provisioning of new applications, reduces costs involved in hardware purchase, and makes your IT infrastructure more reliable.

-PAAS provides the environment to the development teams for creating, hosting, testing, deploying, running, updating and scaling applications on cloud.
-This helps developers to focus on application development without getting ridden with cost, inflexibility and complexity that comes with building and maintaining the on-premise platform.
-PAAS accelerates your time to market, allows your more freedom to experiment and innovate with lesser risk.
-It reduces the application management cost by handling updates, security patches and other admin tasks.
+PAAS provides the environment to the development teams for creating, hosting, testing, deploying, running, updating, and scaling applications on the cloud.
+It helps developers focus on application development without getting ridden with cost, inflexibility, and complexity in building and maintaining the on-premise platform.
+PAAS accelerates your time to market, allows you more freedom to experiment and innovate with lesser risk.
+It reduces the application management cost by handling updates, security patches, and other admin tasks.

-Software as a service ( SAAS)- It is a cloud computing model that offers users access to vendors’ cloud software on a subscription basis.
+SAAS is a cloud computing model that offers users access to vendors’ cloud software on a subscription basis.
 Here the services are hosted by the cloud service provider.
-It enables end users to connect and use cloud-based apps over the internet.
-The infrastructure, middleware, app data and software are present in the service provider’s data centre.
+It enables end-users to connect and use cloud-based apps over the internet.
+The infrastructure, middleware, app data, and software are present in the service provider’s data centre.

-Functions as a service ( FAAS)- FAAS is a cloud computing model that allows you to develop and manage functionalities of applications.
-It places a function on cloud instance or help you execute codes for events.
-Functions as a service is a subset of serverless and also backend as a service.
-Herein you take care of functions that makes up the application.
+FAAS is a cloud computing model that allows you to develop and manage the functionalities of applications.
+It places a function on a cloud instance or helps you execute codes for events.
+Functions as a service is a subset of serverless and also backend as a service, herein you take care of functions that make up the application.

 iSmile technologies offers free consultation with an expert, Grab your chance now!